FIRST LEGO League Challenge

 Use the left and right arrows to navigate through the instructions

 With your team created, you add a 2nd coach.
 FIRST LEGO League teams are required to have at least 2 adult coaches to participate in any event.
+First, navigate to the contacts page on your team by clicking "Primary Contacts" under your team on the dashboard main page.
+Once on that page, scroll down until you get to the "Team Leadership" section.
 By Clicking “INVITE CONTACTS (LEGACY)” you can enter a coaches name and email to send them an invite to join.
 The 2nd coach will be required to create a FIRST account as well.
 You may also use the express invitation method to generate a link.

 Youth Registration Instructions: